TP-Link Deco E3 Review: The Easiest Way To Improve Wi-Fi At Home

 In the dry residue

-TP-Link Deco E3 kit - the most affordable,and yet a simple, out-of-the-box scalable solution for future Wi-Fi coverage.
-On the one hand, there are options more functional and more expensive.
-For example, Deco P7 (here is a review) at a price of about 7000 UAH.
-Homemade solutions are released by Tenda, but all of them are also more expensive than Deco E3.
-Zyxel also has nice devices, however, they are not visible on our market.
-On the other hand, there is a shamanic tambourine and ways to assemble a large network from improvised routers.
-But here we have a certain middle ground.
-Deco E3 with a price tag of 2300 hryvnia now looks the easiest to use and affordable mesh solution for the home user.
+TP-Link Deco E3 kit - the most affordable,yet a simple, out-of-the-box, future-scalable solution for large Wi-Fi coverage.
+On the one hand, there are options that are more functional and more expensive.
+For example, Deco P7 (here is a review) at a price of about 7,000 UAH.
+Home solutions are produced by Tenda, but all of them are also more expensive than Deco E3.
+Zyxel also has nice devices, although they are not visible on our market.
+On the other hand, there is a shaman’s drum and ways to assemble a large network from improvised routers.
+But here we have a kind of golden mean.
+Deco E3, with a price tag of 2,300 hryvnia, now looks like the easiest to use and affordable mesh solution for the home user.

 3 reasons to buy TP-Link Deco E3: